compSPI/compSPI/docs/contributing.rst

 .. note::

-  The current state of the compspi code base is not compliant with all of those guidelines, but we expect that enforcing those constraints on all new contributions will get the overall code base quality in the right direction.
+  The current state of the compSPI code base is not compliant with all of those guidelines, but we expect that enforcing those constraints on all new contributions will get the overall code base quality in the right direction.